Saatchi & Saatchi: Difficulties and decline

 On 19 October 1987, the world stockmarkets crashed.
 Saatchi & Saatchi stock fell by 1/3 in twenty-four hours and by mid-October was at £5.48 down from £6.70 in mid-September and £7.05 high of 1987.
 As a result of the perceptions lingering after the Midland Bank discussions, on top of the general nervousness that followed the crash, by 1988 Saatchi & Saatchi Plc was unable to use its previously reliable rights issue method to raise the capital it needed to continue its acquisition drive.

 In June 1988, the company issued £176.5 million of convertible preference shares at £4.41 each to fund its acquisition of the Gartner Group, an information technology market research firm.
-If Saatchi PLC shares didn't go above £4.41 by July 1993, the holders could put the shares back to the company at £4.41 plus a 25% bonus.
+If Saatchi PLC shares did not go above £4.41 by July 1993, the holders could put the shares back to the company at £4.41 plus a 25% bonus.
 Saatchi & Saatchi PLC stood to owe £211 million for the £176.5 million of capital raised.

-Profits were up 11% in 1988 to £138 million but in 1989 the Group had to report its first ever decline after eighteen years of growth when the profit dropped dramatically to £21.8 million.
+Profits were up by 11% in 1988 to £138 million but in 1989 the Group had to report its first ever decline after eighteen years of growth when the profit dropped dramatically to £21.8 million.
 When this was forewarned at the March 1989 annual general meeting the share price dropped promptly by £0.6 to £3.20 or 16%.
 Between January and May 1989, 6% of the workforce or 800 employees were laid off, by the end of 1993 that number had grown to 7,000.

 In June 1989, Saatchi & Saatchi announced its intention to sell off its entire consulting division and to focus on advertising and related services.
 Later that year Robert Louis-Dreyfus was appointed as CEO of the listed company.
-He affected the sale of a number of businesses (the consultancies Infocom and Hay Consulting would collectively sell for half their initial purchase price) and presided over a major restructuring of the company until his departure in mid-1992.
+He effected the sale of a number of businesses (the consultancies Infocom and Hay Consulting collectively sold for half their initial purchase price) and presided over a major restructuring of the company until his departure in mid-1992.
 His successor was Charles Scott, who had joined the business with Louis-Dreyfus in 1989 as Finance Director.
 He continued the cost-cutting and consolidation drive but found himself in regular disagreement with Maurice Saatchi and the two executives sometimes conducted their spat via press leaks and stories which found their way into the papers.